Rodney Sneijder: Almere City

 Sneijder made his Almere City debut, playing 90 minutes, in a 2-1 win over Eindhoven on 7 February 2015.
 Seven days later, Sneijder provided an assist for Vincent Janssen, in a 4-1 loss against Emmen on 14 February 2014.
 Sneijder ended the season with six appearances for the club.
 Sneijder's contract with the club was soon extended for one year.

 In his second season, Sneijder continued to be in the regular first team until he suffered an injury that kept him out for weeks.
 In the winter transfer window, Sneijder asked the club to terminate his contract with Almere City, to proceed joining Galatasaray.
 However, the claim was denied by the club.
 After making twenty appearances for the club, Sneijder was released by the club.

 Dundee United and return to the Netherlands

 After leaving Almere City, Sneijder went on trial at Scottish Premiership side Dundee United, where he played in a friendly match against AZ Alkmaar.
-His impressive display saw the club considering Sneijder a contract.
 On 26 July 2015, Sneijder signed for United as a free agent.
 Sneijder was released from his contract on 25 August 2015 with immediate effect.
 United said they had "the responsibility to protect his health moving forward".

 Sneijder returned to Utrecht in August 2016, signing a one-year contract to play for the Jong FC Utrecht team in the Eerste Divisie.
 After making twelve appearances, he decided to leave the club in February 2017.
 In August 2017, Sneijder joined amateur Eerste Klasse club DHSC, where his brother Jeffrey is assistant coach.

+On 27 March 2024, Sneijder agreed to join De Meern, who were relegated to the Tweede Klasse ahead of his arrival in July 2024.